Click on the image or place name to view each album.

 I went to Vermont in 2007 to begin learning the art of bookbinding from Susan Bonthron and to take a sustainability class at Shelburne Farms.

 Nimrod Hall, regardless of its funny name, is an amazing place in Virginia where artists go to submerge themselves in the doing of art.
-I've returned for a blessed week in June for 7 years.
+I've returned for a blessed week in June for 10 years...
+I even get to teach there!
+Best job ever!

 The dramatic coastline and amazing rainforest of the Olympic National Forest are remarkable.
 Once upon a time, I spent a week out there, feeling very small!